DVB-S.2 Link, Including LDPC Coding

 Results and Displays

 When the model starts, a window automatically comes up to display the scatter plot of the received signal.
-The LDPC bit error rate, packet error rate, and channel SNR will be continuously updated.
+The LDPC bit error rate, packet error rate, and estimated Es/No from the received signal will be continuously updated.

 If Es/No is slightly decreased, for example, to 0.5 dB, the LDPC bit error rate will be much greater.
 This is consistent with typical steep performance curves of LDPC codes.